Grzetan/3D-Reconstruction-Space-Carving/README.md

 ## Path (Mandatory) <a name="path"></a>

 Path to folder with `.bmp` images.
 Number of images in folder can be random.
 Please note that names should be called `1.bmp`, `2.bmp`, `3.bmp` ..., otherwise program won't execute correctly.
 Images must be the same size.
-If number of images in folder is divisible by 4 program will automaticly adjust rotation axis.
+If number of images in folder is divisible by 4 and `--adjust_rotation` is active program will automaticly adjust rotation axis.
 If not, rotation axis will be placed in the center of the grid (center of every image).
 ```bash
 ./main ./path/to/images
 ```